goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.13.
 Use tools that automatically detect vulnerabilities

-**TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities (from time to time) that can put a system at risk.
+**אמ;לק:** Even the most reputable dependencies such as Express have known vulnerabilities (from time to time) that can put a system at risk.
 This can be easily be tamed using community and commercial tools that constantly check for vulnerabilities and warn (locally or at GitHub), some can even patch them immediately

 **Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require you to constantly follow online publications about new threats.
 Quite tedious